 - The ultimate goals of the restructure are clear and communicated;

 - The areas of the SMS that that need to be restructured have been analyzed and identified;

 - You have insured that the SMS architecture and SMS tools will be intimately integrated after the restructure; and

 - You have organized all the elements of the restructure into a plan, or “road map.”

 What is left is to follow through.

-If you are restructuring your SMS program, you may find the following free change management and SMS implementation content useful:
+If you are restructuring your SMS implementation, you may find the following free change management content useful:

 Published January 2017.
 Last updated May 2019.